 Conakry Profile

-Modern day Conakry is situated on the 22 mile long Kaloum Peninsula of Guinea having relocated from the old city on Tombo island of the Iles de Los as its population spread to the mainland following the construction of a 328 yard causeway in the 19th century.
+A Conakry city profile, capital of Guinea, including Conakry history, facts, video and tourist attractions.
+Modern day Conakry is situated on the 22 mile long Kaloum Peninsula of Guinea (below) which juts into the Atlantic Ocean, providing the city with a unique coastal setting with the peninsula surrounded by the mangrove-filled Conakry Estuary, home to diverse marine life and serving as an important ecological habitat.
+It relocated from an old French military post on Tombo island of the Iles de Los as its population spread to the mainland following the construction of a 328 yard causeway in the 19th century.
 France claimed the island of Tombo in 1783 however it had been known to Portuguese traders since the 15th century.
-The island became a French Protectorate in 1880 as part of an on-going struggle for supremacy between the British and French in West Africa and, after Britain relinquished claims to the island in 1887, it formally became a French territory on 8th June 1889.
-In 1891 it came capital of the protectorate of Rivieres du Sud known as French Guinea from that year.
+The island became a French Protectorate in 1880 as part of an on-going struggle for supremacy between the British & French in West Africa.

 Conakry Profile